duffcon/SimpleAspNetMVC/README.md

     }
 }
 ```

-Need to inject the intern.
+Inject the intern(let the intern inside the building).
 ```
 //Startup.cs
 using SimpleAspNetMVC.Data.interfaces;